 Runtime Comparison

 In addition to analyzing accuracy of utilizing meronyms with concepts, we captured runtime performance information shown in Figure 4.
 From the graphs, we see that combined vector construction and clustering time of VSM and TF-IDF is longer than concept chain (CC) performance.
 We notice clustering time takes a much longer time in VSM and TF-IDF.
 This is most likely due to the longer vectors lengths in this representation verses the concept chain sizes due to the purification phase.
-However, this extra phase in the concept chain algorithm increases CC construction time.
+In VSM and TF-IDF, a vector will contain many low frequency term counts that need to be analyzed during the clustering process.
+In concept chain, these low frequency terms are pruned out during the purification phase based on the specified threshold as described in section 3.4.
+Because TF-IDF and VSM take into account all non-stopwords which are not stemmed by WordNet’s morphology function, the vector length of VSM and TF-IDF is much larger than it of concept chain.
+However, the purification phase in the concept chain algorithm increases CC construction time.
 Other factors influencing cluster time include larger collections (T-1) or more predefined clusters (T-8).

 Figure 4.
 Time perfomance analysis